-Google Keep is a sleek, easy-to-use note-taking app that gives you ready access to all your lists, drawings, and notes across Android and iOS devices and Web browsers.
+Google Keep for Android is an easy-to-use note-taking app that gives you quick access to all your notes, lists, drawings, and voice recordings across Android and iOS devices and Web browsers.

-Create labels and set reminders: Add labels to your notes to collect your ideas.
-You can also create reminders for notes based on time or location, so that Keep will show your reminder when you are near that location.
+Create labels, change note colors, and set reminders: Add labels to your notes to group your ideas, and assign colors to visually organize notes.
+You can also create reminders for notes based on time and location, so that Keep will show your reminder when you are near that location.

 Quickly capture what's on your mind and be reminded at the right place or time.
 Speak a voice memo on the go and have it automatically transcribed.
 Grab a photo of a poster, receipt or document and easily find it later in search.
 Capture what's on your mind.